Life Blood---XXV---Page No 89

 preparations.

 Thank God it worked.
-I weaved in and among the trees and in
+I weaved in and among

 five minutes I'd reached the central pathway, now deserted.
 Still